ngeiger19/seniorproject-PacificWhales/Milestone 2/Class_Project_Definition_201920.md

 3. Site should never return debug error pages.
 Web server should have a custom 404 page that is cute or funny and has a link to the main index page.
 4. All server errors must be logged so we can investigate what is going on in a page accessible only to Admins.
 5. English will be the default language.
+6. All threads should mostly be related to swimming.

 ## Identify Functional Requirements (User Stories)